Fritzchips/Chat-App/README.md

 Chat Screen:

-- Message Screen: See `Real-Time` messages from the channel
+- Message Screen: see `Real-Time` messages from the channel

-- Input: Post a message with up to 200 characters to the channel
+- Input: post a message with up to 200 characters to the channel

 ## Summary